Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 The tunnel barrier of top-down fabricated devices is commonly based on the oxides grown on one of the electrodes (e.g. aluminum oxide) or on insulating films deposited by atomic-layer deposition (ALD) or sputtering.
-Unfortunately, due to grain formation and defects, these tunnel barriers are unstable and operation over extended time at ambient conditions is not possible.
-Here, we investigate light generation via inelastic electron tunneling in microscopic tunnel devices comprised of gold (Au) and hexagonal boron nitride (h-BN). h-BN provides a high-quality tunnel barrier due to its crystallinity \cite{lee11b,britnell12a} and a large bandgap of $\sim \, \! \unit[6]{eV}$ \cite{watanabe04}.
+Unfortunately, due to grain formation and defects, these tunnel barriers are unstable and operation over extended time at ambient conditions is not possible \cite{kirtley81}.
+Here, we investigate light generation via inelastic electron tunneling in microscopic tunnel devices comprised of gold (Au) and hexagonal boron nitride (h-BN). h-BN provides a stable, high-quality tunnel barrier due to its crystallinity \cite{lee11b,britnell12a} and a large bandgap of $\sim \, \! \unit[6]{eV}$ \cite{watanabe04} (see Supplementary Information, Section 5.1).
 We find that light emission can be enhanced and spectrally controlled by nanostructuring one of the electrodes.
-Light emission and optical properties of the device are found to be closely related. \\[-1.5ex]
+Light emission and optical properties of the device are found to be closely related.
+Furthermore, we demonstrate modulation of the emitted light at frequencies up to \unit[1]{GHz}. \\[-1.5ex]

 Fig. \ref{fig1} illustrates the sample configuration.
 We photolithographically define a circular gold bottom electrode (\unit[1]{nm} Ti / \unit[50]{nm} Au) that is subsequently nanostructured by focused ion beam milling (FIB).
 The bottom electrode is segmented into four quarter-circle electrodes, which are wired individually as shown in Fig. \ref{fig2}a.
 One electrode remains unstructured (Device 0) to serve as a reference, while the remaining three electrodes are structured into arrays of optical antennas in the form of rectangular slots.
 The distance between slots is kept constant at $\sim \, \! \unit[100]{nm}$ along both the long and short side of the rectangles while the nominal size of the slots is $\unit[150 \times 50]{nm^2}$, $\unit[250 \times 50]{nm^2}$ and $\unit[350 \times 50]{nm^2}$ for Devices 1, 2 and 3, respectively.
 Exfoliated few-layer h-BN (here: 9 atomic layers, or $\sim \, \! \unit[3]{nm}$) is transferred on top of the bottom electrode.
 The device is finalized by the fabrication of a common gold top electrode (\unit[15]{nm} Au) via photolithography.
-Details on the fabrication process can be found in Methods and the Supplementary Information. \\[-1.5ex]
+For details on the fabrication process, see Methods and Supplementary Information, Section 1. \\[-1.5ex]